Andhra Pradesh Capital Region Development Authority

-The Andhra Pradesh Capital Region Development Authority (APCRDA) is an urban planning agency of the Andhra Pradesh Capital Region, in the Indian state of Andhra Pradesh, India.
-The APCRDA was established under the Andhra Pradesh Capital Region Development Authority Act, 2014 (dissolved in 2020 and reestablished in 2021).
+The Andhra Pradesh Capital Region Development Authority (abbreviated APCRDA) is an urban planning agency of the Andhra Pradesh Capital Region, in the Indian state of Andhra Pradesh, India.
+The APCRDA was established under the Andhra Pradesh Capital Region Development Authority Act, 2014.
 The authority has a jurisdictional area of 8,352.69 km^{2} (3,224.99 sq mi), covering the districts of Guntur, Eluru, NTR, Krishna, Palnadu, and Bapatla.

 The CRDA approved land pooling of an additional 20,494 acres from four villages in Amaravati mandal and three villages in Thullur mandal for the development of Amaravati.

 History

 The APCRDA was formerly known as AMDA and the former was VGTM Urban Development Authority (VGTM UDA), which was formed in 1978 with an area of 1954 km2.
 In 2012, it was expanded to 7063 km2.
 Post bifurcation of Andhra Pradesh, it was defunct and was renamed as APCRDA.
-The head office of the authority is located at Lenin Centre in Vijayawada.
-It also has three sub-registrar offices at Thullur, Ananthavaram, and Mandadam.
+The head office of the authority is located in Amaravati.
+It has three sub-registrar offices at Thullur, Ananthavaram, and Mandadam.
 The authority has a jurisdictional area of 8352.69 km2, covering the districts of Guntur and Krishna, including 217 sqkm of the state capital, Amaravati.